South Carolina Bike and Pedestrian Accident Injury Lawyers

 According to the Insurance Institute for Highway Safety, in 2012 a total of 4, 743 people died in pedestrian accidents, and 17 percent of those pedestrian deaths were hit and run crashes.

-Common negligent practices by motorists that result a pedestrian accident include:
+Common negligent practices by motorists that result in a pedestrian accident include:

 - Failure to observe posted speed limits,